 If you’re an avid “Googler” like many of us, you may have noticed, and been nervous about, random sites coming up listed as “Not Secure”.
 Not just a little, hard-to-notice notification, but right up there in the search bar, RIGHT NEXT TO your website address.
 Google’s browser will display a “Not Secure” warning next to the website in the address bar if the site is not secured an SSL certificate.
 You might ask – what is SSL?
-Does my website really need an SSL certificate?
 Do I need to know how SSL works?
-If you’re going to have a non-ssl-totting website in this world-wide-web-world, you plain flat need to know how google views your website without SSL because what Google thinks matters.
+Why des my website need SSL?
+Here’s why you need SSL – Google says!
+If don’t have an SSL-totting website in this world-wide-web-world, Google won’t like your website, and it goes without saying that what Google thinks matters.

 What is SSL?